-The research group The Inside Story: Art, Interior Design and Architecture 1750-1950 (ThIS), launched in 2016, investigates the role and place of art within the context of the interior and of architecture, with a focus on the period between ca. 1750 and 1950, and on the history of interiors, the decorative arts, and arts and the decorative.
+The research group The Inside Story: Art, Interior Design and Architecture (ThIS), launched in 2016, investigates the role and place of art within the context of the interior and of architecture, with a focus on the period between ca. 1750 and ca. 1950, and on the history of interiors, the decorative arts, and arts and the decorative.
 It is an official collaborative research group between Ghent University (UGent) and the Free University of Brussels (VUB).

 Since the eighteenth century, the term ‘interior’ has been used to describe the inside of buildings as well as their representation in the arts.
 During the period 1750-1950, in which the public and private spaces had their own separate (gender) identities, the place of artworks and ‘objets d’art’ within the inhabited interior and within architecture underwent dramatic changes.
 Interior design and the decorative arts, and approaches to these subjects, have been greatly influenced by technological advances, the increasing emphasis on privacy and individuality, amongst other things.
 In line with the architectural interiority of the bourgeois space, a sense of psychological interiority and a culture of domesticity also came to the fore, not least through the visual arts.

 Geographically, ThIS focuses on Belgium, albeit in an international context.
 International research into the history of interior design and the decorative arts, and the theories related to these disciplines, have grown exponentially since the 1990s.
 For Belgium, which played an important role in the development of the fine and decorative arts between ca. 1750 and 1950, and particularly during the Belle Epoque, there is still a great deal of research potential.
 This group’s research departs from the artwork/ art object and its place within architecture and historic interiors, yet inspired by the challenges of present-day living, new technologies, and by interdisciplinary research methods.